 For more information on boat launches and watersport rentals, click here.

 Throw a rock up north, and you’ll probably hit a northern Michigan beach.
 Whether you want to sit back and work on your tan, take a long walk on the beach, or search for Petoskey stones and beach glass, there’s a beach for you.
 Read more in our beaches section and start planning your day in the sun!

 When you think of dunes, you think of Sleeping Bear.
 This incredible national park has it all: dune climbs, Lake Michigan access, miles of hiking trails, and a whole lot of history.

 This nature preserve is tucked into the southwestern corner of Benzie County.
 15 miles of trails are perfect for biking and hiking, and a universally accessible overlook trail offers bluff and water views.

 When you’re on two wheels, you can venture across northern Michigan in a day’s ride.
-Beginners and those looking for a leisurely pedal will love the TART Trail in Traverse City that links up with the Leelanau Trail; more intermediate riders will flock toward Benzie’s Bestie Valley Pathway or Antrim’s Glacial Hills for a mountain biking extravaganza.
+Beginners and those looking for a leisurely pedal will love the TART Trail in Traverse City that links up with the Leelanau Trail; more intermediate riders will flock toward Benzie’s Bestie Valley Pathway.
 Get the scoop on all things biking here.

 From paved paths to challenging wooded slopes, hikers have their pick of adventures in the Traverse City region.
 The Pere Marquette State Forest gives you cool shade beneath towering trees; Sleeping Bear Dunes provides sandy trails and wide-open skies; and Sand Lakes Quiet Area offers a mix of wooded two-tracks and lake views.
 Check out our complete hiking listings page for more inspiration.